Fair Work Audit: How to Prepare and What to Expect

 - Pull their records: Get actual hours worked, broken down by day and time, for the past 3 months

-- Recalculate their pay: Using the current FWC pay guide, calculate what they should have been paid for each pay period
+- Recalculate their pay: Using the current FWC pay guide

-- Compare: Match the "should have been paid" figure against the actual pay for each period
+- Compare: Match the "should have been paid" figure against actual pay

-- Investigate discrepancies: Any gap — overpayment or underpayment — indicates a system issue that may affect other employees
+- Investigate discrepancies: Any gap indicates a system issue

-- Fix and document: Correct any underpayments, fix the root cause in your payroll system, and document the correction
+- Fix and document: Correct any underpayments, fix the root cause, and document the correction

 Frequently Asked Questions